 Typically, minutes are prepared of compensation committee meetings, but not of their executive sessions.
 It is common and prudent practice for such minutes to identify the topics discussed at compensation committee meetings rather than attempt to include detailed summaries.
-Enough information should be recorded, however, to establish that the compensation committee sought the information it deemed relevant, reviewed the information it received, understood each element of the compensation and otherwise engaged in whatever actions and discussions
+Enough information should be recorded, however, to establish that the compensation committee sought the information it deemed relevant, reviewed the information it received, understood each element of the compensation and otherwise engaged in whatever actions and discussions it deemed appropriate in light of the then-known facts and circumstances.
+The minutes also should indicate which directors attended, whether they attended in person or via telephone or video conference and whether individuals other than the compensation committee members were present.

-$^{^{69}}$ This principle flows from the general default rule that a committee of the board of directors is subject to the same corporate process requirements applicable to the entire board of directors.
+$^{70}$ This principle flows from the general default rule that a committee of the board of directors is subject to the same corporate process requirements applicable to the entire board of directors.
 See, e.g., § 8.25(c) of the Model Business Corporation Act (2002).
 Since the default quorum of the entire board of directors generally is a majority of its members, the same holds true for a board committee, such as the compensation committee.